-- 2 CFR 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
-The requirements in this part apply to all Federal agencies that make Federal awards to non-Federal entities.
+- 2 CFR part 25 Universal Identifier and System for Award Management.
+The requirements in this part establish the Unique Entity Identifier (UEI) as a universal identifier for Federal financial assistance applicants, as well as recipients and their direct subrecipients, and the System for Award Management (SAM) as the repository for standard information about applicants and recipients. - 2 CFR part 170 Reporting Subaward and Executive Compensation Information.
+This part provides guidance to Federal awarding agencies on reporting Federal awards to establish requirements for recipients' reporting of information on subawards and executive total compensation, as required by the Federal Funding Accountability and Transparency Act of 2006 (Pub.
+L. 109-282), as amended by section 6202 of Public Law 110-252, or "the Transparency Act". - 2 CFR part 180 OMB Guidelines to Agencies on Governmentwide Debarment and Suspension (Nonprocurement).
+This part provides OMB guidance for Federal agencies on the governmentwide debarment and suspension system for nonprocurement programs and activities. - 2 CFR part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+The requirements established in this part apply to all Federal agencies that make Federal awards to non-Federal entities.
 For NASA awards subject to 2 CFR 200, Subparts A through F shall apply to all award recipients except for for-profit organizations.
-Only Subparts A through D of 2 CFR 200 apply to for-profit organizations. - 2 CFR 1800 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
-The requirements in this part are applicable to awards that NASA issues to non-Federal entities, for-profit organizations, and foreign organizations as allowed by 2 CFR 200.101, Applicability.
+Only Subparts A through D of 2 CFR 200 apply to for-profit organizations.

+• 2 CFR part 1800 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+The requirements in this part are applicable to awards that NASA issues to non-Federal entities, for-profit organizations, and foreign organizations as allowed by 2 CFR § 200.101, Applicability.

-All requirements in 2 CFR 200, 2 CFR 1800, and an award's terms and conditions flow down to subaward recipients unless stated otherwise.
+All requirements in 2 CFR and an award's terms and conditions flow down to subaward recipients unless stated otherwise.
 All recipients shall ensure that subaward recipients comply with all applicable sections of the aforementioned regulations.

-On January 26, 2021, NASA issued Grant Information Circular (GIC) 21-01, which rescinded 14 CFR 1274, Cooperative Agreements with Commercial Firms.
-As a result, no new awards shall be issued under 14 CFR 1274.
-However, the full text of 14 CFR 1274 will be maintained at https://www.nasa.gov/offices/ocfo/gpc/regulations_and_guidance for reference.
+On January 26, 2021, NASA issued Grant Information Circular (GIC) 21-01, which rescinded 14 CFR part 1274, Cooperative Agreements with Commercial Firms.
+As a result, no new awards will be issued under 14 CFR 1274.
+However, the full text of 14 CFR 1274 will be maintained on the GPC website for reference.
 It is important to note that the GCAM does not apply to awards previously issued under 14 CFR 1274.
 Those awards shall continue to adhere to 14 CFR 1274 until the award is closed out.
-If such an award is amended, then the award shall be updated to adhere to 2 CFR 200, 2 CFR 1800, and this Manual instead of 14 CFR 1274.
+If such an award is amended, then the award must be updated to adhere to 2 CFR 200, 2 CFR 1800, and this Manual instead of 14 CFR 1274.